Haywood Rheumatism Research

 The Haywood Foundation is a local charity for local people.

 We are based at the Haywood Hospital, in Burslem, Stoke on Trent and aim to support the lives of those living and caring for people with arthritis and related conditions.
-Everything we do is possible only through the generosity of those who donate to the charity, and those who give their time to help support the charity’s aims.

 Our vision